 Much of the early inspiration for the Grünewald Guild was born from limitations in the university model of teaching art.
-Richard Caemmerer, who had been a university art professor for 22 years, envisioned and proposed a new way of teaching art which was rejected by the university.
+Richard Caemmerer, who had been a university art professor for 22 years, envisioned and proposed a new way of teaching art which was not embraced by the university.
 Following a year-long sabbatical, Caemmerer realized this new model could better be implemented outside the university setting which had too interruptions with its scheduling.
 This new model needed to allow for continuity of spirit, momentum and focus – elements that drive a work of art.

-The acquisition of a deserted Grange Hall in the rural community of Plain, WA, in the Cascade Mountains was the beginning of the development of what has become a 16-acre campus with the 10 buildings housing the Guild today.
+The acquisition of a deserted Grange Hall in the rural community of Plain, WA, in the Cascade Mountains was the beginning of the development of what has become a 14-acre campus with the 10 buildings housing the Guild today.
 Classes in art began within the first year, 1980, in the renovated Grange Hall.

 The Guild’s history has been marked by the hard work of many hands, enthusiasm and creativity beyond imagining, and passion and curiosity that continues to move the Guild forward.